SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 You are allowed to change the *[Updates]Automatic* option with a text editor, if you change your mind regarding automatic updates.
 You can also set *[Updates]Verbose* to *true*, if you want the above dialog window appear even during a normal update.
 Do **not** change any of the other options, please.

 After you have installed Simulator Controller for the first time, the system will automatically detect any available newer versions.
 You will be asked once a day, whenever a new version is available, whether you want to download and install the new version.
 If you decide to install the newest version, downlaod and installation will be handled automatically for you.
-It is alos posssible here to do the downlaod manually.
+It is also posssible here to do the downlaod manually.
 Unzip the download package and start the "Simulator Tools" application.
 It will update your installation and will delete the installation files afterwards.

 After you have succesfully installed Simulator Controller for the first time, you will have to build a configuration for your simulation setup.
 There are two applications available to do this: